+Preparation

+Prior to conducting an interrogation, officers should take the time to prepare themselves and form a strategy for obtaining incriminating information.

+In the course of this preparation, officers should:

+- read all case reports so as to be thoroughly familiar with the:

+- crime scene

+- evidence collected

+- earlier statements

+- learn as much as possible about the individual to be interrogated

+Preparation (continued)

-Preparation (continued) decide on an interrogation technique to begin with (understanding that other techniques may be used during the interrogation as well) prepare a list of key questions that refer to the: elements of the specific crime actions taken by the individual intent and motive for those actions Location To control all outside influences on the individual to be questioned, the interrogation should take place in a room that is: • soundproof • isolated from any other activity • well lit (but not with glaring lights) • furnished with a minimum of furniture and no distracting decorations • secure and protected from interruptions • connected to outside areas by a buzzer or intercom system Obtaining a statement The goal of an interrogation is to obtain an incriminating statement from the suspect.
-When the interrogating officers detect that the suspect is ready to talk openly and honestly, the officers should continue with the technique being applied along with additional tactics to bring the interrogation to a successful conclusion.
-The interrogating officers may: increase the intensity of the questioning sum up all lies or contradictions already expressed by the suspect move closer to the suspect to gain his or her confidence
+- decide on an interrogation technique to begin with (understanding that other techniques may be used during the interrogation as well) - prepare a list of key questions that refer to the: - elements of the specific crime - actions taken by the individual - intent and motive for those actions - identify facts (what we definitely know), information (what we have not verified), and inferences (what we think we know based on the facts and information) - to avoid confirmation bias and decrease the probability of tunnel vision, officers should always consider alternative explanations to the inferences they have drawn

-Obtaining a statement (continued) Most importantly though, interrogating officers should never indicate in any way that their attitude has been anything but sincere, no matter which techniques have been employed.
-Use of subterfuge Subterfuge is the use of deception or falsehoods as a tactic when interrogating a suspect.
-In contrast, coercion is the use of force (mental or physical), threats, or overbearing psychological pressure to deprive a suspect's free choice to admit, deny, or refuse to answer.
-The use of subterfuge by an officer during an interrogation is permissible as long it as does not cause an innocent person to confess.
-Subterfuge may include: • falsely telling a suspect that he or she have been positively identified by a witness and it does not cause a suspect to make a false confession.
-The use of subterfuge may play on a suspect's individual fear and sense of guilt to the point of the suspect making a willing admission or confession.
-Coercion may include: • falsely telling a suspect that members of his/her family will be held accountable if he/she does not confess to a crime.
-Involuntary confessions An involuntary confession or statement is one that results from the use of coercion and therefore is not admissible in court for any purpose .
+Location

+To control all outside influences on the individual to be questioned, the interrogation should take place in a room that is:

+- soundproof

+- isolated from any other activity

+- well lit (but not with glaring lights)

+- furnished with a minimum of furniture and no distracting decorations

+- secure and protected from interruptions

+- connected to outside areas by a buzzer or intercom system

+Obtaining a statement

+The goal of an interrogation is to obtain as much information as possible.
+The interviewer should seek to engage the subject ethically and professionally and to seek the truth about events to provide the best evidence in the interests of justice.
+The role of the interviewer is not simply to extract a confession

+Obtaining a statement (continued)

+Nonverbal or behavioral cues are not reliable indicators of deception.
+Cues to deception should be found in the details of the account of the event rather than in signs of anxiety or nonverbal behaviors.

+Questioning strategy

+Open ended questions are more productive in eliciting information.
+Types of non-productive questions include questions that are:

+- Leading or suggestive

+- Compound

+- Multiple choice

+- Opinion statement

+- Force choice

+Open ended questions should start broadly focused and narrow as they the interview proceeds (funneling).

+Coercion

+Coercion Should never be used during an interrogation.

+Coercion may include:

+• falsely telling a suspect that members of his/her family will be held accountable if he/she does not confess to a crime.

+Involuntary confessions

+An involuntary confession or statement is one that results from the use of coercion and therefore is not admissible in court for any purpose.
 Unlike statements obtained in violation of Miranda, an involuntary confession may not be used as evidence to impeach witnesses or in any other way against the accused individual.